“Get around town, get around town

 Going with our subculture theme and ’80s terrace vibe, Scottish casual lassies came together through that very scene.
 Unlike the mod, punk, rocker ladies, the casual girl didn’t get as much exposure but they were certainly there as much as the other scenes.

-Choo choo went for the “talent”; Katie for a fight with the nearest current bun.
+Choo choo went for the “talent”; Katie for a fight with the nearest Glasgow Rangers fan (current bun “hun”).
 Diane and I were a mixture of both, but ultimately we all served the same purpose within the CSC to be one of the boys.
-Being accepted by a group of boys (we were all teenagers) was no mean feat.
+We were known as the CSG (Celtic Soccer Girls).
+Being accepted by a group of boys (as we were all teenagers) was no mean feat.
 Being ever present at home and away matches from season 1985/86 and our love of Glasgow Celtic sealed the deal.

-Some of the lads disliked girls at the football, some admired us but the majority want to kiss us, which would happen on occasion if were the “winch them” to fool the polis, or disguise the fact that they were steaming.
+Some of the lads disliked girls at the football, some admired us but the majority want to kiss us, which would happen on occasion.
+Most notably; if we were the “winch them” to fool the polis, or disguise the fact that they were steaming.

 Diane used to go out with Tonto, he lived with his mum in Pollokshaws and we would play the Beastie Boys “You gotta fight, for your right, to PPAARRTTYY”.

-Other than dressing like the boys (but with a female edge – see flares and cartoon duffel coats).
-Our pastel Gazelle trainers we would swap one shoe with each other for a laugh, this happened mainly in the Main Stand at Celtic Park once we’d fooled the St John’s ambulance from taking us from the Jungle to get treatment for a “sprained ankle”, aye right we came from the Stand.
-Us girls were useful to keep the edgy and give our mob the heads up from other mobs approaching.
+Other than dressing like our peers (but with a female edge – see flares and cartoon duffel coats).
+Our pastel Gazelle trainers we would swap one shoe with each other for a laugh, this happened mainly in the Jungle at Celtic Park once we’d fooled the St John’s ambulance from taking us from the there to get treatment for a “sprained ankle”, aye right! we came from the Main Stand.
+We were also useful to keep the edgy and give our mob the heads up from other mobs approaching.

 This was most effective as Celtic were, renowned for owning the town at that point.
 Our gang hut being the Queen Street phone boxes were the huns and us would call each other from.
 No mobiles back then we were just street smart.